sematext/sematext-agent-java/docs/metrics-yaml-format.md

       - name: jvm.memory.pool
         value: ${poolName}
 ```
 Typically the keys for a given ObjectName pattern is static.
-In case of dynamic keys added `*` at the end of pattern for match
+In case of dynamic keys add `*` at the end of pattern for matching
 all object names.
 For example, refer to [Tomcat Datasource YAML](https://github.com/sematext/sematext-agent-integrations/blob/master/tomcat/jmx-datasource.yml)

 ## Extracting tags from JSON Path